danschlz/danschulz.github.io/books.md

   - _The Old Man and the Sea_
 - Twain, _The Adventures of Tom Sawyer_
 - Steinbeck, _East of Eden_
+- Balle, _On the Calculation of Volume I_
 - Kavan, _Ice_
 - Moshfegh, _My Year of Rest and Relaxation_
 - Ernaux, _The Years_